 This sight troubled him, it almost seemed supernatural by nature.
 As if something as dense as a black sea itself had flooded about and engulfed the runway.
 He glanced about the cabin for anyone else who had just experienced what he had - but they seemed entirely naive and unaware.
 For the best part of an hour his mind raced trying to find an explanation for the phenomenon, until he gave in, taking enough triazolam to last the flight.
-Eventually a darkness of his own took control, and he drifted into a deep slumber.
+Eventually a darkness of his own took control until he drifted into a deep slumber...

 Bishop awoke.
-An overpowering stench of smoke and the sound of metal bending and crashing were all about him.
-He was surrounded by plumes of fire dancing and crackling violently.
-Encased in the now warped metal walls once belonging to a Boeing 787.
-He began coughing sporadically - unaware of just how much smoke he had inhaled.
-Getting up, he stumbled for the exit.
-Skirting around seats in an intense state of panic that got worse with every unconscious and bloody passenger he saw in slumped in them.
+An overpowering stench of smoke and the sound of metal bending were all about him.
+He was surrounded by plumes of fire dancing and crackling violently, encased in the now warped metal walls once belonging to a Boeing 787.
+He began coughing maniacally - unaware of just how much smoke he had inhaled.
+He got up and stumbled toward the exit.
+Skirting around seats in an intense state of panic that got worse with every lifeless body he saw in slumped in them.
 Once outside he tried to put as much distance between him and the wreckage as possible.
-Keeping an eye open for any signs of life that may have been illuminated in the otherwise barren field by the billowing flames behind him.
+Keeping an eye open for any signs of life in the in the dark of night that may have been illuminated by the billowing flames behind him.

-Arriving at a treeline he fell forward onto his knees.
-A desperate series of coughs and gasps for air erupted from his lungs as he heaved himself around and onto his back.
+Bursting out of the head-high army of wheat the Englishman arrived at a treeline and fell forward onto his knees.
+He erupted into a desperate series of coughs and gasps as he heaved against the smoke's affect on his lungs.
 He lay here for a while, gathering his breath and attempting to check his phone signal each minute - but to no avail.
-Eventually the ash-covered traveller got to his feet as the fires and lights from them began to dim down.
-Making his way back over to the wreckage in an attempt to help any survivors, he thought he had heard the wind moaning as it came through the field...
+Eventually the ashy survivor got to his feet, as the fires from the crash began to dwindle in the distance.